EnesKaraosman/swifty_chat/README.md

 * `QuickReplyItem` (if `MessageKind.quickReply` is going to be used)
 * `CarouselItem` (if `MessageKind.carousel` is going to be used)

-Note that `example/lib/models` folder `EK...` prefixed classes are the concrete implementation of the related abstract classes.
+Note that `packages/swifty_chat_mocked_data/lib/src/mock/models` folder contains `Mock...` prefixed classes are the concrete implementation of the related abstract classes.

 For a chat app, you need messages right, so here what you need to have a message;